Thomas G. Kelley: Later and current life

-After his navy service, Kelley worked as a civilian in the Department of Defense for several years before returning to Boston.
+After his Navy service, Kelley worked as a civilian in the Department of Defense for several years before returning to Boston.
 He became commissioner of the Massachusetts Department of Veterans' Services in April 1999 and was named Secretary of that department in August 2003.
 While Secretary, Kelley ran the Commonwealth's veterans' public assistance program, along with educational benefits and annuities for the disabled.
-After 9/11, as veterans began returning to Massachusetts, Kelley created programs to serve their unique needs, especially those involving the unseen wounds of war, such as traumatic brain injury and suicide prevention.
+After 9/11, as veterans began returning to Massachusetts, Kelley created programs to serve their unique needs, especially those involving the unseen wounds of war, such as Traumatic Brain Injury and suicide prevention.
 He hired young, disabled veterans to reach out to this new cadre.
 He also worked with the United States Department of Labor to enforce federal employment protections for returning service men and women.

 In January 2011, Kelley retired from public service.
-His more than 40 years of naval and state service were recognized in a tribute attended by 500 people that also raised $300,000 for the Massachusetts Soldiers' Legacy Fund, which pays the educational expenses for children of those soldiers who died in the Global War on Terror.
+His more than 40 years of naval and state service were recognized in a tribute attended by 500 people that also raised $300,000 for the Massachusetts Soldiers' Legacy Fund, which pays the educational expenses for children of those soldiers who died in the War in Afghanistan (2001-2021); U.S. involvement in the Iraq War (2003-2010); and other "war on terror" theaters.

 From 2015 to 2017, Kelley served as president of the Medal of Honor Society.
 He advocated for the living recipients and their spouses and promoted their Character Development Program in middle, high, and now elementary schools.
 The program draws on examples of courage, commitment, sacrifice and integrity from the recipients' lives.
 Kelley also provides meals for a homeless shelter and helps run the veterans' ministry at his church.
-He remains close to Holy Cross and serves on its O'Callahan Society that supports their NROTC program.
+He remains close to Holy Cross and serves on its O'Callahan Society that supports their Naval Reserve Officers Training Corps program.
 He mentors students at BC High, is an active alumnus, and received their Ignatius Award in 2015.
 He has served on the Army's Arlington National Cemetery Advisory Committee since 2012.
 He is on the board of the Homebase Program, a collaboration of the Boston Red Sox Foundation and Massachusetts General Hospital that helps veterans and their families recover from the invisible wounds of war.
 He was recognized for a Lifetime Achievement Award in 2019 and serves on the board of directors of the USS Constitution Museum.